cerebralatlas/i18n-flow/admin-backend/README.md

    go run cmd/server/main.go

    # Or build and run the binary
-   go build -o i18n-flow
+   go build -o i18n-flow ./cmd/server
    ./i18n-flow
    ```

    The server will start on port 8080 by default.
-The database tables will be automatically created.
+The database tables will be automatically created using GORM AutoMigrate, along with default admin user and language seed data.

 5. Access the Swagger documentation: